Updated May 26, 2023

 - Database independent

-- HQL – HQL’s advanced features like pagination and dynamic profiling are not present in SQL.
+- HQL – HQL’s advanced features, like pagination and dynamic profiling, are absent in SQL.
 So we can use it in hibernate.

 - Dual-layer Caching